lemppu/openrw/rwgame/config/README.md

 ## Considerations for refactoring

-* All of the public functions should be automatically tested with valid, error and corner cases.
+- [ ] All of the public functions should be automatically tested with valid, error and corner cases.
 Start with testing the current functionality before changing the code.

-* All of the classes are now packed into RWConfig.cpp.
+- [ ] All of the classes are now packed into RWConfig.cpp.
 They should be extracted into their respective translation units and moved to config/ where they can also be tested independently.

-* Public interfaces in RWConfig.hpp are too crowded.
+- [ ] Public interfaces in RWConfig.hpp are too crowded.
 Public access should be limited to only the methods used by another components and rest should be hidden inside private classes.
 Clear interfaces bring clarity.

-* Add clear namespaces to show the location of classes and functions.
-Ie. argumentparser would be "orw::game::config::argParser" etc.
+- [ ] Add clear namespaces to show the location of classes and functions.
+For example, argument parser would be "orw::game::config::argParser" etc.

-* Remove boost::program_options.
-Write either separate or common objects to parse configuration options from ini-file and command line arguments.
+- [ ] Remove boost::program_options.
+Write either separate or common objects to
+parse configuration options from ini-file and command line arguments.

-* Parsing configuration options from RWConfig.inc is 'smart', but at the expense of readability.
+- [ ] Parsing configuration options from RWConfig.inc is 'smart', but at the
+expense of readability.
 In the end, options tend to be quite static, so they should be defined as more readable and accessible form.